Titan sub disaster was caused by weak safety and oversight, Coast Guard says

-The Titan was owned by OceanGate, a private company based in Washington state.
-The Coast Guard report found the company's safety procedures were “critically flawed” and cited “glaring disparities” between safety protocols and actual practices.
+The Titan was operated by OceanGate, a private company based in Washington state.
+The Coast Guard found the company's safety procedures were “critically flawed” and cited “glaring disparities” between safety protocols and actual practices.

 Preventing the next Titan disaster